-We believe that alliances with customers and industry partnerships are critical to our success in the semiconductor industry.
-Customer alliances provide us with valuable systems and application know-how and access to markets for key products, while allowing our customers to gain access to our process technologies and manufacturing infrastructure.
-We are actively working to expand the number of our customer alliances, targeting key global OEMs as well as innovative customers and partners around the globe.
+We believe that customer alliances and industry partnerships are critical to our success in the semiconductor market.
+Customer alliances provide us with valuable systems and application know-how and access to markets for key products, while enabling our customers to gain access to our technologies and manufacturing infrastructure.
+We are actively working to expand the number of our customer alliances, targeting key global OEMs as well as emerging, innovative customers and partners around the globe.